lizardman343242/RTL8720dn-Deauther-Advanced-Capabilities/README.md

 Deauthenticates all clients connected to one or multiple networks.
 Select the networks you want to deauth in the table above and click **Start Attack!**.
 ### Stopping a Deauth-Attack
 To stop an ongoing attack, hit the **Stop** button.
+### Launch Becon-Attack
+Sends out fake wifi networks to all devices in range, decide and customise the amount and names of these fake wifi networks.
 ### Leds
 The RTL8720dn-Deauther utilizes the RGB led that most devboards have.
 This is what the different colors indicate:
 * Red: The system state.
 Lights up when the system is usable.